 Showing the critical path

 The critical path shows the items in your chart that determine the minimum time needed to complete the project.
 If any item on the path is delayed or takes longer than expected, the project will be completed late.
-Critical path is available only to Business Plan subscriptions.
+The critical path is available only to Business Plan subscriptions.

 Items on the critical path will be colored in orange on the chart.